NSkelsey/monopticon/README.md

 ```

-### Other Less Fortunate Linuxes
+### Compiling on Unix systems

+#### Step 1.

-#### 1. The following requirements are common enough that we can assume they are already installed.
+The following requirements are common enough that we can assume they are already installed.

 ```
 > cmake